 Now, as an expecting and new parent at our hospital, you have a trusted resource to guide you through pregnancy, labor and delivery, and the first year of your baby's life: our weekly parenting email.
-By enrolling in this free service, you will receive customized information, news, and resources - as well as announcements from our parent education staff, access to hospital classes, and tour information - all delivered to your in-box.
+Click here to enroll in this free service, you will receive customized information, news, and resources - as well as announcements from our parent education staff, access to hospital classes, and tour information - all delivered to your in-box.
 Plus, it's all free!
 Most importantly, it allows us to develop a richer, more supportive relationship with our patients - you!
 Register now to access all of the program benefits.

 Baby's First Picture